-The first Hume-Rothery Seminar, organised by the MCC in association with SGTE (Scientific Group Thermodata Europe), took place on Tuesday the 17th and Wednesday the 18th of January 2017.
+The first Hume-Rothery Seminar, organised by the MCC in association with SGTE (Scientific Group Thermodata Europe), took place on 17-18 January 2017.
 Around 50 Materials Scientists attended the meeting, which was held at The Riverside Centre, Derby, for two days of discussion on Phase Equilibria and Computational Materials Chemistry.

 The main aim of the seminar was to demonstrate how from basic experimental observations of phase equilibria and thermodynamic properties of simple systems, large thermodynamic databases can be constructed that can be used for complex calculations and simulations in relation to material development and industrial processes.
 Thus, the scope of the meeting was quite extensive, starting from the very basic principles of experimental techniques, through the derivation of model parameters to the demonstration of industrial applications.